 We and Radian Guaranty Inc. currently each own 34.58% of the existing interests in Sherman, which has a single class of interests.
 The remainder of the interests are owned by entities owned by Sherman's management.
-We and Radian are close to finalizing a transaction with Sherman's management in which the options granted in June 2005 to us and Radian by one of these entities would be restructured.
-Each of the options gives us or Radian the right to purchase 6.92% (13.84% in total for both options) of the existing interests in Sherman.
+We and Radian have separate options granted in June 2005 by one of these entities that give us or Radian the right to purchase 6.92% (13.84% in total for both options) of the existing interests in Sherman.
+We are close to finalizing a transaction with Sherman's management in which our option would be restructured.

-As part of the restructuring of the options, 94% of the existing interests in Sherman will be recapitalized into Class A Common Units and the remaining 6% will be recapitalized into a combination of Preferred Units and Class B Common Units.
+As part of the restructuring of our option, 94% of the existing interests in Sherman will be recapitalized into Class A Common Units and the remaining 6% will be recapitalized into a combination of Preferred Units and Class B Common Units.
 The Preferred Units will have a preference over the Class B Units in the allocation of 6% of Sherman's operating income.
 Under the preference, 6% of the first \$200 million of operating income will be allocated to the Preferred Units.
 Six percent of operating income above \$200 million is not part of the preference and will be allocated 50% to the Preferred Units and 50% to the Class B Units.
 The preference is cumulative so that until the Preferred Units have been allocated the preference amount on a cumulative basis, no operating income is allocated to the Class B Units.
 The description above expresses the \$200 million preference on an annual basis.
 The \$200 million threshold amount will be lower during the next year and will be higher thereafter.
 In liquidation or on sale of Sherman, the Preferred Units will be entitled to approximately \$45 million plus any undistributed operating income allocated to the Preferred Units.
 Assuming the value of Sherman increases by at least \$45 million above its value on July 1, 2006, remaining amounts in a liquidation or sale occurring on or after July 1, 2010 will be allocated 94% to the Class A Common Units and 6% to the Class B Common Units.
 If the value increases by less than \$45 million or the liquidation or sale occurs prior to July 1, 2010, the percentage of the liquidation or sale proceeds to which the Class B Common Units are entitled will be less than 6%.
 The percentages of Sherman's income to which the Class A Units, the Preferred Units and the Class B Units are entitled and the percentage of the liquidation proceeds payable to the Class A Units and the Class B Units will vary depending on the percentage that the outstanding Class B Units are of the total of the outstanding Class A Units and Class B Units.
 Based on the number of Class A Units and Class B Units that will be outstanding immediately after the recapitalization, this percentage will be 6%, as set forth in the description above.